7mind/izumi/doc/microsite/src/main/tut/distage/distage-framework-docker.md

 #### 2. Declare Container Components

-To use this container a module that declares this component is required:
+To use this container, a module that declares this component is required:

 Use @scaladoc[`make`](izumi.distage.docker.ContainerDef#make) for binding in a `ModuleDef`: